Why you should care

 —Nate Soares, executive director of the Machine Intelligence Research Institute

 But in the popular consciousness, AI has taken on epic proportions to rival the space-race craze.
 Soares traces the surge of lay interest to a few recent events: the publication of Oxford philosopher and futurist Nick Bostrom’s Superintelligence: Paths, Dangers, Strategies, a dense tome that zoomed surprisingly high on the New York Times best-seller list; the entry of Stephen Hawking and Musk into the fray.
 Not to mention the intensifying conversation about automation and what it means for jobs.
-Add in ubiquitous references in pop culture, like the blockbuster Ex Machina, and it all made 2015 the year AI went mainstream.
+Add in ubiquitous references in pop culture, like the blockbuster Ex Machina, and AI went mainstream in recent years.

 Some see the fuss as somewhat paranoid.
 As machine-learning expert and Coursera cofounder Andrew Ng told Fusion’s editor in chief, Alexis Madrigal, recently: “I don’t work on preventing AI from turning evil for the same reason that I don’t work on combating overpopulation on the planet Mars. … It’s just not productive to work on that right now.”
 Plus, many find it hard to stomach the futurists themselves, seeing their obsession with the future as a disregard for the present.
 These are “great big moonshot, optimistic ideas about the future,” says Shannon Vallor, professor of philosophy at Santa Clara University in Silicon Valley.
 What about the troubles today?